Charles94jp/NameSilo-DDNS/readme.md

 ```

 Example

 ![](example.png)

-If you want to use `DDNS` command anywhere, you can create a soft link in the `/usr/bin` directory, and note that the `ln` command should use an absolute path, such as :
+If you want to use `DDNS` command anywhere, you can create a soft link in the `/usr/bin` directory, and note that the `ln` command should use the absolute path, such as :

 ```
 ln -s /root/NameSilo-DDNS/DDNS /usr/bin/DDNS